wesleyburr/subMaldi/Contributing.md

 Using subMALDI and got stuck?
 Browse the [documentation][website] to see if you can find a solution.
 Still stuck?
 Post your question as an [issue on GitHub][new_issue].
 While we cannot offer user support, we'll try to do our best to address it, as questions often lead to better documentation or the discovery of bugs.

 Want to ask a question in private?
-Contact the package maintainer by [email][mailto:email].
+Contact the package maintainer by [email][mailto:sophie.castel@ontariotechu.net].

 ### Propose an idea 💡